derekshirk/personal-site-2020/posts/2020-website-redesign.md

 - Achieve WCAG 2 [color](https://www.w3.org/TR/WCAG21/#use-of-color) and [contrast](https://www.w3.org/TR/WCAG21/#contrast-minimum) criterion
 - Implement support for dark mode

 Overall I'm pleased with the results, and I was able to address each of my objectives.
 There are still plenty of opportunities for improvements that I'd like to address, both visual and technical.
 However, I felt good enough to ship what I had so far.
-There's something about this site that excites me and inspires me to keep improving it, more so than previous launches.
+There's something about this site that excites and inspires me to keep improving it, more so than previous launches.

 ## Design Process
 My initial concepts started in [Sketch](https://www.sketch.com/), but as soon as I began to identify a direction that I was happy with, I shifted to designing in-browser.
 From there, I continued to experiment and iterate.